 What is a Resident Befriender?

-“So I tend to see the outcast, the outsiders, and the weirdos.
-I guess when I go traveling, all the people struggling or suffering, because of my background, because I’m a therapist and because I’m autistic, I see myself I suppose as a bit of an outsider and I suppose I pick up on other outsiders.”
+“So I tend to see the outcast, the outsiders and the weirdos.
+I guess when I go traveling, I see all the people struggling or suffering, because of my background, because I’m a therapist and because I’m autistic, I see myself I suppose as a bit of an outsider and I suppose I pick up on other outsiders.”

-So I tend to see the outcast, the outsiders, and the weirdos.
-I guess when I go traveling, all the people struggling or suffering, because of my background, ’cause I’m a therapist and ’cause I’m autistic I see myself I suppose as a bit of an outsider and I suppose I pick up on other outsiders and I realize that when people are traveling, there’s lots of, you know, what did you do today?
+So I tend to see the outcast, the outsiders and the weirdos.
+I guess when I go traveling, I see all the people struggling or suffering, because of my background, because I’m a therapist and because I’m autistic I see myself I suppose as a bit of an outsider and I suppose I pick up on other outsiders and I realize that when people are traveling, there’s lots of, you know, what did you do today?
 What did you try?
-What was the biggest thing you did was the greatest thing you did, but no one talks about the other stuff, and I have a real passion for that, and I just wanted to go to a hostel and be there for people and just see what happened.
+What was the biggest thing you did?
+What was the greatest thing you did?
+But no one talks about the other stuff, and I have a real passion for that, and I just wanted to go to a hostel and be there for people and just see what happened.
 And it was just a really interesting process.

 One of my dreams, I think, for retirement, is to run a backpackers hostel where I can be like this big, this big Mama that everyone comes to and talks about all the dark stuff and then they go off and do all the fun backpacking stuff.
 I think that’s my retirement plan.

-I think I see myself as the backpacking therapist, but I spent half my time in Sicily and researching that and the other half actually asking myself what would happen if this was an app, because an app can reach millions of people who are neurodivergent and in backpacking or traveling.
-And actually there are a couple of blogs written by autistic people who do backpack and they do it very successfully, but in my research so far, what I’ve discovered is that autistic people tend to either not travel at all, apart from local travel, and there are some great apps for that too.
+I think I see myself as the backpacking therapist, but I spent half my time in Sicily and researching that and the other half actually asking myself what would happen if this was an app, because an app can reach millions of people who are neurodivergent and backpacking or traveling.
+And actually there are a couple of blogs written by autistic people who do backpack and they do it very successfully, but in my research so far, what I’ve discovered is that autistic people tend to travel when they have to or to not travel at all, apart from local travel, and there are some great apps for that too.

 But my idea has always been to support people who want to go on, say, business trips or personal travel holidays with family, which is very very tricky.
 I said to you, I travel as a loner, but if I had been a mum and I’ve never gone down that path, but there are many autistic moms.
 And many autistic dads.
 And I don’t know how they cope with the changing environment.
 The lack of feeling of physical safety in your own body, which you get when you travel and you leave your familiarity.
 Managing children, managing the fact that they are also finding change difficult, and tiredness, and all the things you get when you travel anyway.
 Managing a relationship.
 I just don’t know how people do it and I really want to be a kind of pressure valve for people because actually, after holidays,you know, divorce rates go through the roof just like after Christmas.